-Dr. Niel T. Constantine, a professor in the Department of Pathology, possesses 30 years of experience in the medical diagnostic arena, acts frequently as an international consultant for laboratory strengthening activities in many countries, and has a productive track record with extramural funding and publications.
+Dr. Niel T. Constantine, a professor in the Department of Pathology, possesses 35 years of experience in the medical diagnostic arena, acts frequently as an international consultant for laboratory strengthening activities in many countries, and has a productive track record with extramural funding and publications.
 After obtaining a degree in Medical Technology, he completed his Ph.D. in Pathology at the University of Maryland where he has remained.
 During this time, he spent 3 years at the U.S. Naval Medical Research Unit #3 in Cairo Egypt where he established and headed a laboratory for HIV surveillance that became a WHO Collaborating Centre for HIV in the Eastern Mediterranean Region.
-When returning to the University in 1990, he was appointed Director of the Clinical Immunology Laboratory at the UM Medical Systems Hospital where a variety of testing is performed, including all HIV serologic testing and CD4 levels for HIV patient care.
+When returning to the University in 1990, he was appointed Director of the Clinical Immunology Laboratory at the UM Medical Center Hospital where a variety of testing is performed, including all serologic testing and lymphocyte phenotyping.
 During 1993, Dr. Constantine was recruited to Geneva to work with the Global AIDS Programme in the Diagnostics Unit for establishing research protocols in a number of countries, and addressing issues in global diagnostics for HIV.
-Since that time, Dr. Constantine established the Laboratory of Viral Diagnostics, a strong research unit at the Institute of Human Virology that provides support for several divisions and conducts developmental test research.
-He and his staff are currently active in providing laboratory capability building and quality assurance for the PEPFAR program in Nigeria.
+Since that time, Dr. Constantine established the Laboratory of Viral Diagnostics, a strong research unit at the Institute of Human Virology that provides support for several divisions and conducts developmental test research, as well as performing FDA clinical trials.

 Honors and Awards